 While we have implemented measures designed to protect against security incidents, our security measures may in the future not be sufficient to prevent security incidents.
 We have no control over the security measures of third parties with whom we share or receive sensitive data.
 We take steps to detect and remediate vulnerabilities, but we may not be able to detect and remediate all vulnerabilities because the threats and techniques used to exploit the vulnerability change frequently and are often sophisticated in nature.
 Therefore, such vulnerabilities could be exploited but may not be detected until after a security incident has occurred.
 These vulnerabilities pose material risks to our business.
-Further, we may experience, delays in developing and deploying remedial measures designed to address any such identified vulnerabilities.
+Further, we may experience delays in developing and deploying remedial measures designed to address any such identified vulnerabilities.

-Applicable data privacy and security obligations may require us to notify relevant stakeholders of security incidents.
-Such disclosures are costly, and the disclosures or the failure to comply with such requirements, could lead to adverse impacts.
+Applicable data privacy and security obligations as well as public company disclosure obligations may require us to notify relevant stakeholders, including affected individuals, regulators and investors, of certain security incidents.
+Such disclosures are costly, and the disclosures or the failure to comply with such requirements could lead to adverse impacts.
 If we (or a third party upon whom we rely) experience a security incident or are perceived to have experienced a security incident, we may experience adverse consequences.
 These consequences may include the following: government enforcement actions (for example, investigations, fines, penalties, audits, and inspections); additional reporting requirements and/or oversight; restrictions on processing data (including personal data); litigation (including class claims); indemnification obligations; negative publicity; reputational harm; monetary fund diversions; interruptions in our operations (including availability of data); financial loss; and other similar harms.
-Security incidents and attendant consequences may cause customers to stop using our products, deter new customers for using our products, and negatively impact our ability to grow and operate our business.
+Security incidents and attendant consequences may impact our ability to conduct clinical trials or bring any approved products to market, and negatively impact our ability to grow and operate our business.
+Whether a cybersecurity incident is reportable to our investors may not be straightforward, may take considerable time to determine, and may be subject to change as the investigation of the incident progresses, including changes that may significantly alter any initial disclosure that we provide.
+Moreover, experiencing a material cybersecurity measures, diversion of management's attention, governmental investigations, lawsuits, and the expenditure of significant capital and other resources.